imkarin/webdev-code-challenge/README.md

 ### Assignment 4: Building a Node.js/Express API

+#### **Introduction**
+In this section, you'll learn how to use Node.js: a Javascript runtime environment, that allows you to run Javascript code on a computer, outside of the browser.
+You're going to write your own small server, that will receive requests and return philosophical questions.
+Your first API!

+Setting up Node.js will take some configurations on your computer, to enable your computer to run Javascript outside of the browser.
+Then, we'll install some packages (code that other developers have written to make our lives easier).
+But after that, you'll find that writing server-side Javascript is almost no different than writing Javascript for the browser!

+#### **Getting started**
+1. Install Node.js following [this guide](https://www.youtube.com/watch?v=La6kH33-AVM).
+   - At 2:22, the guide opens the command prompt.
+If you're using VSCode, you can just open the terminal by going to View > Terminal.
+Make sure that on the type of terminal is set to Command Prompt/CMD (not Powershell, next to the + button on the right side).
+Opening the terminal in VSCode makes sure that your terminal is immediately set to the right directory (your project).
+Double check to make sure you're in the root directory of your project (`webdev-code-challenge`).
+2. Time for some command line!
+Make a new directory called `backend` by typing: `mkdir backend` (mkdir = make directory).
+3. Enter your new directory by typing `cd backend` (cd = change directory).
+4. In your backend directory, we're gonna need some of those pre-made packages we mentioned earlier.
+To install packages, we use [npm](https://www.npmjs.com/) (Node package manager).
+5. .....

+#### **The assignment**

 - **Task:** Create a simple Node.js/Express API that serves philosophical questions.
 - **Details:**
   - Set up an Express server with a `get` endpoint (e.g., `/api/questions/:id`) that returns a question from a hardcoded array based on the provided index.